 Past participant 12/3/16

-“I became involved with the NC Physicians Health Program in the late 1990’s.
+“I became involved with the North Carolina Professionals Health Program in the late 1990’s.
 My drugs of choice were alcohol and benzodiazepines.
 My use eventually caused me to become severely depressed and suicidal.
 I went to my doctor who recommended I go in the hospital, and I refused.
 I went back home and went to sleep, but was later awakened by a sheriff’s deputy kicking my bed telling me to get up.”
 Read more.

 Past participant 11/24/16